deepcloudlabs/dcl373-2022-oct-19/README.md

 # DCL-373: Developing Spring Boot Applications in MSA

-These projects are created as part of the following training: DCL-373 "Developing Spring Boot Applications in MSA"
+These projects are created as part of the following training: DCL-373 "Developing Spring Boot Applications in Microservice Architecture"

 Please follow the link for the complete training catalog: https://www.deepcloudlabs.com/resources